 “Hello!
 This is Sam, the Jewish guy” I said, “Can I come see the synagogue today?”

-He agreed to meet with me on short notice.
+He agreed to meet with me on short notice

 I arrived late after catching a brief breakfast at the Chabad; tucked away in the backpacker district, hidden inside an alley way among Israeli shops.
 After circling the well-manicured streets, the rickshaw driver finally found the small compound behind a tall wall.
 Ezekiel was having lunch and had changed from his parade clothes expecting from me a no-show; unwilling to pose for a picture in his cotton white pants, white shirt and sandals.